glpi-project/doc/source/modules/administration/dictionnaries.rst

 The following image presents result of grouping Mozilla software: software are grouped by type (Mozilla Thunderbird, Mozilla Firefox...) and versions are grouped by type.

 .. figure:: images/resultatMozilla.png
-   :alt: Result of grouping Mozilla softwares
+   :alt: Result of grouping Mozilla software
    :align: center

    Result of grouping Mozilla softwares